krisbanas/advent-of-code-2022/README.md

-# advent-of-code-2022
+# Advent of Code

-Solutions to AdventOfCode 2022 edition
+Solutions for 2024.